JetBrains/intellij-sdk-docs/code_samples/kotlin_demo/README.md

 Action, added to the Main Menu, shows a message dialog when invoked.

-## Structure

-Kotlin Demo
-plugin depends on the [IntelliJ Platform SDK][docs] and [Gradle][docs:gradle] as a build system.

-The main plugin definition file is stored in the [plugin.xml][file:plugin.xml] file, which is created accordingly to the [Plugin Configuration File documentation][docs:plugin.xml].
-It describes definitions of the actions, extensions, or listeners provided by the plugin.

 ### Actions

 | Name   | Implementation Class            | Interface                |